ImageMagick/Usage-Markdown/compose/tables/index.md

 # Compose Tables

 The following tables of most of the IM compose methods with various shapes and gradients.
-They form a summary of these important alpha compositing methods, and was vital in helping me figure out exactly what each composition method did and for what purpose they can be used.
+They form a summary of these important alpha compositing methods, and were vital in helping me figure out exactly what each composition method did and for what purpose each can be used.

 The command that is being run is generally...